raganwald/javascript-allonge-six/manuscript/markdown/Prefaces/about.md

 ### why the "six" edition?

-ECMAScript 2015, also called ECMAScript-6, is ushering in a very large number of improvements to the way programmers can write small, powerful components and combine them into larger, fully featured programs.
+ECMAScript 2015, also called ECMAScript 6, is ushering in a very large number of improvements to the way programmers can write small, powerful components and combine them into larger, fully featured programs.
 Features like destructuring, block-structured variables, iterables, generators, and the class keyword are poised to make JavaScript programming more expressive.

 Prior to ECMAScript 2015, JavaScript did not include many features that programmers have discovered are vital to writing great software.
 For example, JavaScript did not include block-structured variables.
 Over time, programmers discovered ways to roll their own versions of important features.